thomas-shares/mqtt-kat/README.md

 ## What does it do at the moment?

 Well... with the latest push it can actually forward a `PUBLISH`ed message to multiple clients that have `SUBSCRIBE`d to a particular topic.
 I have tested this with three subscribers concurrently.
-At the moment there is no support for wildcards in subscriptions.
-While those message are accepted and acknowledged nothing is done with them.

 ## Are there any bugs?